graevy/graevy.github.io/content/posts/roms.md

 [^7]: One time, I opened this menu, and was greeted with a glitched noise texture reminiscent of GPU failure.
 It still worked, though.
 Thankfully LG doesn't make phones anymore

 [^8]: Overwriting.
-The etymology is kindof fun.
+The etymology is kind of fun.
 On most computers (and some phones), flash memory refers to a tiny standalone ssd, like a usb drive.
 Fast compared to hdds, and you write to it with bursts of relatively high voltage, hence "flashing".
 Nowadays we use the same tech for ssds, nand flash memory.

 [^9]: Because android is based off the linux kernel, and linux filesystems represent device firmware as files under /dev, the lines between software and firmware blur